 In 2017, he was named in Mediaweek’s Top 25 Media People in Australia.
-Eighteen months after acquisition, Zac left APN (now trading as HT&E) to form Shearwater Capital with Mike and Charles.
+Eighteen months after acquisition, Zac left HT&E to form Shearwater Capital with Mike and Charles.

 Charles trained as an econometrician prior to becoming an analyst in London with stockbroker, Kitcat & Aitken.
 Returning to Australian he managed institutional money with Schroders and Morgan, Grenfell & Co.
 (Director).